sanskrit/raw_etexts_english/blogs/manasataramgini/2006/08/2006-08-15_the-trayodashi-rite-of-the-katha-dikshita-s.md

 Then one meditates on paramshiva using the dhyAna:

-nAnA-kalpAbhirAmApaghanam-abhi-matArtha-pradaM suprasannaM |
+nAnA-kalpAbhirAmApaghanam-abhi-matArtha-pradaM suprasannam |
 padaMasthaM pa\~nchavaktraM sphaTika-maNi-nibhaM pArvatIshaM namAmI ||

-The he meditates on the mantra: aiM hrIM shrIM hasakhaphreM hasauH || or hauM ||
+The he meditates on the mantra: aiM hrIM shrIM hasakhaphreM hasauH || or haum ||

 This is then the worship of sadAshiva and his clan is done.